ndf-zz/metarace-trackmeet/databridge.md

 rank | integer | Competitor's ranking at this split - may be null elapsed | 8601I | Elapsed time to this split/sprint (if known) interval | 8601I | Interval since previous split/sprint (if known)
-points | integer | Points awarded to competitor at this sprint
+points | numeric | Points awarded to competitor at this sprint

 Example for a 100m split in a flying 200m time trial: